denzelrenner/LIFE4136-Group1-Rotation2/README.md

 ## Domain identification
-We have found out the closest homologs for our proteins in different species so we can begin to start investigating our proteins function, and structural domains.
+We have discovered the closest homologs for our proteins in different species so we can begin to start investigating our proteins function, and structural domains.

 ### g46214